 The online sections of graduate courses offered by the ECE Department that have both an online and on campus section meeting during the same quarter are restricted to online students only.
 In order to be granted an exception to this restriction, an on campus student:

 - must be, at the time of exception granting, registered for, and remain registered for, an on campus course that is in direct time conflict with the on campus section of the course for which online section enrollment is being requested or

 - must be classified as part-time and be, at the time of exception granting, registered for, and remain registered for, at least one on campus course.

 If a student feels that the student meets one of the exception criterion listed above or otherwise should be granted an exception, said student is asked seek said exception by sending a request via email to the graduate advisors.
 Such a request should include:

-- the student's Drexel University ID number;
+- Student's Drexel University ID number

-- an explanation of the reason(s) the student believes an exception should be granted.
+- An explanation of the reason(s) the student believes an exception should be granted

 The ECE Department considers departmental courses offered only in the online format during a given term open to all students, both online and on campus